luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

     )

+BORIS Finally, grab the example assert-retract, get-put, whatever

+BORIS, cover DeleteLink

-BORIS, if I explain PutLink here, go on and move some of the earlier dicsussion about PutLink to here.
+BORIS, go on and move some of the earlier dicsussion about PutLink to here.